Culture & Leisure

 Our creative industries employ about 135 000 people engaged in fields ranging from music to performing arts, fashion to jewellery design, painting to publishing, interactive games to comics, advertising to architecture.

 Offering stunning views of Victoria Harbour and the Hong Kong skyline, the West Kowloon Cultural District is taking shape as a world-class integrated arts and cultural district on 40 hectares of prime harbourfront land.
 The M+ Pavilion, opened in 2016, provides a home for M+ exhibitions in the run-up to the opening of the M+ museum, a new museum for visual culture.
-The Xiqu Centre for Chinese opera will be commissioned in 2018.
+The Xiqu Centre for Chinese opera opened in January 2019.
 The Art Park– including the Freespace black box theatre and outdoor stage will open in stages from 2018.
 The Hong Kong Palace Museum, which will display artefacts of Chinese art and culture from the collection of the Palace Museum, is scheduled for opening in 2022.
 The Lyric Theatre Complex, which will showcase the best of Hong Kong and international dance and theatre, will be completed around 2022.

 Download our Arts, culture and sports fact sheet for more information